 Michael received a BA in professional writing and a minor in religious studies from Carnegie Mellon University as well as an MS in publishing from New York University.
 He won the Genesis Award for Outstanding Student Media from The Humane Society of the United States as well as the Alan and Gloria Siegel Award for Professional Writing from Carnegie Mellon University.
-Michael has been active with many projects in the Jewish community, including formerly serving as the communications coordinator and a board member for an independent minyan.
+Michael has been active with many projects in the Jewish community, including formerly serving as the communications coordinator and a board member for an independent minyan, and he has spoken about vegetarianism in the Jewish tradition at several universities and synagogues.
 He works as a book editor.